listenToRipley/learn_docker/kub-action-01-starting-setup/README.md

 Deployments will be deleted on restart.

-You acn get additional information about the pod by starting minikube dashboard and under deployments and events, you can see the restart and created content.
+You can get additional information about the pod by starting minikube dashboard and under deployments and events, you can see the restart and created content.